EIHW/ComParE2021/README.md

-# Baseline scrip# Baseline scripts for ComParE2021 Primates Sub-Challenge
+# Baseline scripts for ComParE2021 Primates Sub-Challenge

 The Primates Sub-Challenge (PRS) is a task on classifcation Primate vocalisations.